Christopher Hoffman (musician): Career

-In 2000 Hoffman began working as an associate engineer at Chicago Recording Company while performing with such notable Chicago artists as Fred Lonberg-Holm, Vincent Davis, several theater companies and his own Aberration Quartet.

-Hoffman moved to New York City in 2002, starting a position as manager of production & engineering at School of Jazz (The New School).

 In 2006 he joined actor and musician Michael Pitt's rock band Pagoda.

-Hoffman formed Slow To Wake in 2007 with EJ Fry & Geoff Krealy.
+Hoffman formed Slow To Wake in 2007 with EJ Fry & Geoff Kreally.

 In 2008 he released The Other with his brothers Ian and Dylan Hoffman under the name Needers & Givers.

 In 2010 he collaborated with Michael Pitt for Martin Scorsese's Shutter Island with Hoffman arranging and performing a multi-tracked cello version of Gustav Mahler's A Minor Piano Quartet for the end credits.That year he joined Henry Threadgill's Zooid and has appeared on six of Threadgill's records.
 Most notably the 2016 Pulitzer Prize winning In For A Penny, In For A Pound.

 In 2014 Hoffman played on the Juno Award nominated Mirror Of The Mind by Earl MacDonald.

 Hoffman released Silver Cord Quintet in 2016 featuring Tony Malaby & Kris Davis.

 In 2018 he released MULTIFARIAM featuring Tony Malaby, Christina Courtin & Gerald Cleaver.
 Hoffman also played on Andy Milne's album The Seasons of Being which won the Juno Award for 2019 Jazz Album of the Year.

 In 2019 he appeared on Anat Cohen's Grammy Nominated Triple Helix and Anna Webber's Clockwise which was included in the 2019 NPR Music Jazz Critics Poll.

 In 2021 Hoffman released Asp Nimbus featuring David Virelles, Bryan Carrott, Rashaan Carter & Craig Weinrib.
 It made Bandcamp's Best Jazz of 2021(13) and was featured on The New York Times: The Playlist.
 He is a member of James Brandon Lewis's Red Lily Quintet whose 2021 release Jesup Wagon was named Best Jazz Album Of 2021 by The New York Times, NPR, Slate, JazzTimes, PopMatters, Stereo Gum, The Wire, Magnet & The New York City Jazz Record.

 Hoffman has performed with Yoko Ono, Bleachers, Marianne Faithfull, Iron & Wine, Ryan Adams, Lee Konitz and Marc Ribot.

-Hoffman formed Slow To Wake in 2007 with EJ Fry and Geoff Krealy.
+Hoffman formed Slow To Wake in 2007 with EJ Fry and Geoff Kreally.